 Read Full Post »

-Mediterranean Diets are often considered amongst the most healthy in the world and have been found to significantly increase life expectancy.
+The Mediterranean Diet has been found to significantly increase life expectancy.
 I’m thinking much of this could be due to the amount of labor involved in making a Mediterranean appetizer plate.
-Seriously, to make 7 fresh pitas, baba ghanoush, tabouleh, and hummus took me about [...]
+Seriously, to make 7 fresh pitas, baba ghanoush, tabouleh, and hummus took me about six hours.
+Who needs to go to the gym when […]

 Read Full Post »